 Colon hydrotherapy is just one of several approaches people use for digestive cleansing and detoxification.
 Understanding how it compares to other methods can help you make more informed decisions about your health.

-Colon Hydrotherapy | Water introduced into colon through rectum | 30-60 minutes per session | Immediate removal of waste | Invasive, potential risks, requires practitioner |
+Colon hydrotherapy | Water introduced into colon through rectum | 30-60 minutes per session | Immediate removal of waste | Invasive, potential risks, requires practitioner |

 Juice Cleanse | Consuming only fruit/vegetable juices | 1-7 days typically | Nutrient intake, reduced digestive workload | Calorie restriction, potential hunger |

-Enema | Small amount of fluid into rectum | 5-15 minutes | Relief from constipation | Only affects lower colon, temporary relief |
+Enema | Small amount of fluid into rectum | 5-15 minuto | Kaluwagan mula sa tibi | Only affects lower colon, temporary relief |

 Fasting | Abstaining from food for set period | 12 hours to several days | Digestive rest, potential metabolic benefits | Hunger, not suitable for everyone |